CLIMATE ACTION CONTRIBUTION FOR transport

 Photos: ©Impact Carbon

-The TCF (Transport Carbon Footprint) refers to the shipment-related CO₂ footprint, namely the CO₂ emissions generated for a shipment.
+The TCF refers to the shipment-specific CO₂ footprint – that is, the calculated greenhouse gas emissions of a specific shipment.

 • Empty consumption per 100 km

-• Conversion factor in litres of diesel to CO₂ emissions
+• Conversion factor from diesel consumption to greenhouse gas emissions

 Want to find out more?